artpaiva/arlebis/README.md

 Article's self theming includes fonts, images and colors for the title banner, and the fixed header.
 ___
 Custom recommended list.
-- Breviary redesign
+- Breviary redesign.
-- Small aesthetic features
+- Small aesthetic features.